supposedly/booksy/spec/d+ds.md

 ### NAVIGATION ###
    >> All navigation should be handled by way of "nav" elements, i.e. headers and sidebars.
-      The main application header is of course the most prominent of these, right after it being the home-page sidebar then the sub-headers found in the "Manage location" and "dashboard/My media" sections thereof.
+      The main application header is of course the most prominent of these, right after it being the home-page sidebar then the headers found in the "Manage location" and "dashboard/My media" subsections thereof.
 ### ACCESSIBILITY ###
    >> The application should be responsive to some extent; Angular works great on mobile
       browsers, and it'd be awful of me not to take advantage of that, so most content will